sharkymark/v2-templates/eclipse-novnc/README.md

 tags: [cloud, kubernetes]
 ---

-# Eclipse IDE within VNC and code-server (VS Code) template for a workspace in a Kubernetes pod
+# Eclipse IDE within noVNC client and TigerVNC server template for a workspace in a Kubernetes pod

 ### Apps included
 1. A web-based terminal